zikchuk3/advanced-intro-githubcopilot/lesson-1.2/README.md

 **Let's Get Started** - Fork this repo to get started on activities

 ## 📑Key Terms
+- Generative AI- Generative AI is artificial intelligence that creates new content (like text, images, music, or code) rather than just analyzing existing information - it's like having a creative assistant that can make original stuff based on what it learned from examples.
+- Tokenization - Tokenization is like breaking down sentences into bite-sized chunks (words, parts of words, or even individual characters) that the computer can actually process - kind of like how you might break down a big sandwich into smaller bites to eat it.
+- Large-Language Models – An LLM is like a super-advanced autocomplete system that's been trained on massive amounts of text from books, websites, and conversations.
+By getting really good at predicting what word or phrase should come next in any context, it accidentally learned how to write, answer questions, and have conversations.
+- Prompt Engineering-Prompt engineering is the art of carefully crafting your questions or instructions to an AI to get the best possible responses - like learning the right way to ask for directions to get exactly where you want to go.
+- Responsible AI - Responsible AI is about building and using artificial intelligence in ways that are safe, fair, and beneficial for everyone - making sure AI systems don't cause harm, discriminate against people, or create problems for society.

 ## :books: Additional Resources
 Here are some additional resources to help you along the way.